tannerdolby/tannerdolby.com/src/writing/preserve-3d-covering-links.md

 }
 ```

-and this caused nested content to be rendered in a way where the top-level parent container appered "above" or at the top of some stacking context (not z-index, but how nested elements are rendered in 3D space).
+and this caused nested content to be rendered in a way where the top-level parent container appeared "above" or at the top of some stacking context (not z-index, but how nested elements are rendered in 3D space).
 Thus covering and essentially rendering the nested links useless as they couldn't be interacted with.

 I'd recommend not applying `transform-style` to the whole page like I mistakenly had done, unless you are keeping track or defining how all nested elements are rendered in 3D space.